lassade/Sprite2DBakedLighting/README.md

 1. Looks strange when not oin play mode
 2. You can not use different SpriteAtlase that you used to bake the lighting.
 It may cause some problems

+Please set the Sprite Packer mode in "Edit/Project Settings/Editor" to be "Always Enabled"

 ### Usage

 1. Set at least LightmapStatic if you want to bake the sprite lights;